NathanQuayle/bookmarks/README.md

 ![Domain model](https://i.imgur.com/vYYb0Wq.png)

----

-#### User Stories
+## User Stories
 ```
 As a user

+So that I can access my favourite websites quickly

-I want to be able to see a list of my bookmarks
+I'd like to be able to see a list of my bookmarks

-So that I can view my current bookmarks
 ```

 ```
 As a user

+So that I can add more of my favourite websites

-I want to be able to add bookmarks
+I want to be able to add to my existing bookmarks

-So that I can increase my list of bookmarks
 ```

----